roschreiber/OhTheDungeon-Redux/.github/ISSUE_TEMPLATE/bug_report.md

 * You SHOULD use **English** or **Chinese** in an issue report.
 * Make sure you use the diagnostic tools first (under `/otd` -> `utils`)
+* DONOT report issue related to the support of 1.19.
+It will be released when it's done.

 **Version**
 1. Spigot/Paper Version